Understanding ADF in Aviation

 Legacy and Current Use

 ADF has been a staple in aviation navigation for decades.
-Despite technological advances like GPS, ADF remains useful.
-Its simplicity and reliability continue to support aviation operations globally.
+Despite GPS dominance, ADF remains useful – its simplicity and reliability continue to support aviation operations globally.
+Commercial airliners, general aviation, and military aircraft all use ADF as a backup system and for enhanced situational awareness.
+It’s especially valuable in regions with limited GPS coverage.

 Maintenance and Calibration